ahmdwaal/Covid19-data-exploration-with-SQL/README.md

 I used SQL to show things like:
 <ul>
-  <li>total injured pepople VS total deaths and count the precentage.</li>
+  <li>total injured people VS total deaths and count the percentage.</li>
-  <li>total injured pepople VS total population in each country and count the precentage.</li>
+  <li>total injured people VS total population in each country and count the percentage.</li>
   <li>countries with highest infection rate compared to population.</li>
   <li>countries with highest death.</li>
   <li>total daily new cases and new deaths globally.</li>